LukePileggi/InfoScience/journal.md

 - The random feature is really convenient.
 I can use it in many programs.
 Also, I learned that I have **bad luck** 3.What questions do you have?
 - What is the best way to guess the odds of the dice in a case like today's class?

+2/20
+1. What did we do?
+- We made an optical illusion using coding.
+2. What did we learn?
+- We learned if we can code we can trick people.
+3.What questions do you have?
+- I couldn't finish the code because the pace was too fast.
+Prehaps we could slow the pace of the class a bit?

+#Homweork: Find an optical illusion you could make using coding
+Ebbinghaus-illusion.jpg